mikependon/RepoDB/RepoDb.Docs/Building the Solutions.md

 ## Building the RepoDb.SqLite

-Please follow the steps below to build and run the *RepoDb.Core* solutions.
+Please follow the steps below to build and run the *RepoDb.SqLite* solutions.

 ### Pre-requisites